johanmazoyer/Asterix/docs/create_my_testbed.rst

     PSF = corono.todetector_intensity() #  Intensity in the next focal plane

 Type of coronagraph can be changed with ``corona_type`` parameter.
-Currently supported ``corona_type`` are 'fqpm' or 'knife', 'classiclyot' or 'HLC'.
+Currently supported ``corona_type`` are 'perfect', 'fqpm' or 'knife', 'classiclyot' or 'HLC'.
 Focal plane functions are automatically normalized in contrast by default.
 For details about the way to normalize in polychromatic light, see ``measure_normalization`` and ``todetector_intensity`` documentation in the docs.